calint/riscv/README.md

 # riscv
 experiments implementing a risc-v cpu to gain experience with verilog and minimalistic cpu design

-most of the implementation in an "always @*" block for the sake of simplicity and overview
+most of the implementation is in an "always @*" block for the sake of simplicity and overview

 implements the rv32i instructions with the exception for: fence, ecall, ebreak